Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 This playlist is a dedication to the complicated and beautiful relationships of fathers and sons expressed through song.
 Here you'll find twelve of the best songs to describe a father and son relationship.
 The words to the songs are touching, and many of the songs you may already know well.

-As a mother of four sons, and a sister to two brothers, I can safely say, I understand a little bit about the relationship between a father and a son.
+As a mother of four sons, and a sister to two brothers, I can safely say I understand a bit of the relationship between a father and a son.

 When all is said and done, and the problems are washed to the side, what's left are a father and his son standing face to face, with these six words summing it all up: "There is such beauty in it."

 Best Father and Son Songs Describing Multiple Types of Relationships

 - "Father and Son" by Cat Stevens - Father trying to Explain Life to a Son